HewlettPackard/Docker-SimpliVity/ops/README.md

 docker_volumes_policy: 'clh-gold'
 ```

-The backup policy `clh-gold` is assigned to the special VM that is used to backup the Docker volumes.
+The backup policy `clh-gold` is assigned to the special VM that is used to back up the Docker volumes.
 This policy specifies that a backup is taken every hour (`frequency: '60'` means sixty minutes)  while the backup is retained for one month (`retention: '43200'` means 43200 minutes or thirty days).

 ## Manual backup